michaelcullum/phpbb-vagrant/README.md

 Login for the phpBB installation: username `admin` // password `adminadmin`

+If you want latest composer and not the composer.phar in the phpBB repo, just use `composer`, it updates on every provision.

 Feel free to adapt .bashrc in this repo with your aliases etc.

 phpBB will be accessible from your localmachine at localhost:8000